zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/notebook-setup.md

 ### Objectives
 In this lab, you:
 * Use the Console to create a Data Science notebook session
-* Use the console to open the Data Science notebook session
+* Use the Console to open the Data Science notebook session

 ### Prerequisites